sanbope/metacognitivereader/README.md

-# This is for read the text of the changes (syntactic.txt pragmatic.txt and semantic.txt) for make the changes of the text inside the app easyer.
-# It converts the .text to variables.
+##### This is for read the text of the changes (syntactic.txt pragmatic.txt and semantic.txt) for make the changes of the text inside the app easyer.
+It converts the .text to variables.

--**syntactic.txt:**
+- **syntactic.txt:**
 ```
 hola mundo!
 Example: this is an example#